stefandebruyn/idempotent/README.md

 # idempotent

-A tool for generating Java test cases.
+A tool for generating Java test suites.
 Written for use in UT Austin's CS 314 Data Structures class, which puts emphasis on test thoroughness and disallows testing frameworks.

+The script takes a source file of macros and translates it into a functional Java class.

-`C:\>py idempotent.py <input_file>`
+`C:\>py idempotent.py <source_file>`

-## Writing the Input Files
+## Writing the Source Files

 ### Imports